 - Parameter "Return preferred" may be included.
 Return preferred is an optional indication by the MME of a preferred return of the UE to the 5GS PLMN at a later access change to a 5GS shared network.
 An MME may use this information as specified by TS 23.501 [2].

 - The SGW address and TEID for both the control-plane or EPS bearers in the message are such that target MME selects a new SGW.

-The AMF determines, based on configuration and the Direct Forwarding Path Availability, if indirection forwarding is possible and includes the Direct Forwarding Flag to inform the target MME whether direct data forwarding is applicable.
+- The AMF determines, based on configuration and the Direct Forwarding Path Availability in step 1, if direct forwarding is possible and includes the Direct Forwarding Flag to inform the target MME whether direct data forwarding is applicable.
 The AMF includes the mapped SM EPS UE Contexts for PDU Sessions with and without active UP connections.

 4-5.
 Step 4 and 4a respectively in clause 5.5.1.2.2 (S1-based handover, normal) in TS 23.401 [13].